 If you feel significant pain with or without a menstrual cup, you should go and see your doctor.
 Our bodies are very smart, and any pain or discomfort in the ovaries or lower abdomen should not be ignored.
 IBD (Inflammatory bowel diseases), endometriosis and more, can cause significant pain in the abdominal muscles.

 7. THE MENSTRUAL CUP IS CAUSING ME CERVIX PAIN.

 The cup ideally should be below the cervix or in some cases the cervix can be inside the cup slightly.
 But if the cup is pushing against the cervix, it can be painful and damage cervix.
 It is best to first check your cervix height when choosing a cup.

 During your period, you might find one day the cup is comfortable, and the next day it is painful.
 This may be because your cervix moves during your period.
 Some days your cervix may be higher and other days it may dip down.
 If one day, the cup is giving you grief, then try flipping it and using it inside out.
 This will shorten the cup (though the stem will now be on the inside).

 8. I GET A HEADACHE WHEN THE CUP IS IN.

 Some women report that they get a tension headache when the cup is in.
-This may be caused by a too strong suction on your cervix.
+This may be caused by 'menstrual cup suction pain' when the cup suctions onto your cervix too strongly.
 You may need to look for a shorter cup.

 Or, if the cup fits well but creates too strong of a suction, you may want to make the air holes slightly larger.
+This will allow air to be released and will reduce the suction.
 You can use a safety pin or needle to slightly widen the holes.